john-t-white/Hex/README.md

 Hex
 ===

-Extensions to HtmlHelper for HTML5 and strongly typed html attributes.
+Extensions to HtmlHelper to provide a fluent strongly-type way of specified attributes.